 develop training modules that best prepare you for everyday professional tasks.

 Possible degree programmes following the Passerelle scheme

-The training modules in our Passerelle scheme are aligned with the BFH bachelor’s degree programmes in Architecture, Wood and Construction as well as Technology and Information Technology.
+The training modules in our Passerelle scheme are aligned with the BFH bachelor’s degree programmes in Architecture, Wood and Construction as well as Engineering and Information Technology.

 A preparatory course to pave the way